toddharrison/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 ## Remove Potion Effect: `deleffect`

 Removes the specified potion effects from the player.
 Use `any` instead of a list of types to remove all potion effects from the player.
+Alternatively to `any`, you just can leave it blank.

 !!! example
     ```YAML
     deleffect ABSORPTION,BLINDNESS
+    deleffect any
+    deleffect
     ```

 ## Potion Effect: `effect`